Free Virginia Divorce Forms

 The state of Virginia allows both fault and no-fault divorces.
 The state recognizes six grounds for divorce.
 Two of the grounds don’t require a mandatory waiting period.
 The other four grounds require a mandatory one-year waiting period.
-The first two grounds for divorce listed below do not require a one-year waiting period.
+The first two grounds for divorce listed do not require a one-year waiting period.

 An exception to the one-year no-fault divorce allows a divorce after six months separation.